OneHQ/cassy/README.markdown

 * `username_label`: Allows for the "Username" label on the sign in page to be given a different value.
 Helpful if you want to call it "Email" or "User Name" instead.
 * `client_app_user_field`: Defines the field name for the username on the *client* application side.
 * `service_list`: List of services that use this server to authenticate.
-* `default_service`: If the requested service isn't in the service_list (or is blank) then tickets will be generated for the valid services then the user will be redirected to here.
-Needs to be specified per environment as per the sample below
+* `default_redirect_url`: If the requested service isn't in the service_list (or is blank) then tickets will be generated for the valid services then the user will be redirected to here.
+Needs to be specified per environment as per the sample below.
+The default_redirect_url needs to be on the same domain as (at least) one of the urls on the service_list.
-* `loosely_match_services`: If this is set to true, a request for the service http://www.something.com/something_else can be matched to the ticket for http://www.something.com
+* `loosely_match_services`: If this is set to true, a request for the service http://www.something.com/something_else can be matched to the ticket for http://www.something.com.

 For your viewing pleasure, here is a sample `cassy.yml` file: